indimail/indimail-virtualdomains/.github/README-indimail.md

 ```

 And that ends the fun we had making libc functions which have nothing to do with MySQL, fetching records from a MySQL database.

+## PAM Multi Framework

+pam-multi is a framework that allows multime configurable methods for authentication using PAM. pam-multi is a system to handle the authentication tasks of applications (services) on systems which use PAM, against any proprietary databases.
+The system provides a stable general interface, that privilege granting programs (such  as authpam(7), login(1) and su(1)) can defer to, to perform standard authentication tasks.
+The primary goal of pam-multi was to allow authentication of IMAP/POP3 servers like courier-imap, dovecot against IndiMail(5)'s MySQL database.
+However, tt can be used for any application which can authenticate using pam(8) to authenticate against any proprietary database that you have. pam-multi supports four methods for password hashing schemes. crypt (DES), MD5, SHA256, SHA512.
+To use pam-multi for any application (which currently uses PAM), you need to modify the PAM  configuration  file  for that application.
+Simply  put, pam-multi extends an existing pam module to authenticate against any database using any one of the three methods described below.

+1. Using a SQL statement.
+This is provided by using the -m option to pam-multi.
+Currently only MySQL database is supported.
+You also need to pass connection parameters using -u, -p, -D, -H and -P options to connect to the MySQL database.
+When pam-multi is used for authentication,  it is  expected  that  the  sql_statement will return a row containing the encrypted password for the user.

+2. Using a <u>command</u>.
+This is provided by using the -c option. pam-multi will use sh -c "<u>command</u>".
+It  is  expected  that the output of the command will be an encrypted password.

+3. Using a shared library.
+This is currently provided by the shared library iauth.so in /usr/lib/indimail/modules directory.
+It is expected that the shared library implements a function named iauth() which returns the encrypted password for the user.

+    char *iauth(char *email, char *service, 0|1, int *size, int *nitems, int debug)

+The function iauth() will be passed a username and a token service denoting the name of service.
+The service argument  will  be used only for identification purpose.
+It is expected for the function to return the data.
+The third argument is either 0 or 1 denoting authentication or account management respectively. size denotes the size of the result  returned. nitems denotes the number of items that will be returned.
+The function should return 0 for successful authentication.

 # Setting limits for your domain